 In 2005, Collins contacted Oliva, who admitted that he only signed a statement implicating Collins in the murder after he himself was arrested for an unrelated robbery several weeks after the murder and threatened by detectives, and that when he balked, his work-release status was revoked until he agreed to testify.
 Collins also found out that Oliva was allowed to plead to a lesser charge in the robbery case in exchange for his testimony against Collins.

 In addition, Collins obtained the 911 tape for the incident, and discovered that Santos had not made any of the calls.
 Santos later testified that at the time of the murder, he was using drugs "every day.
 Twenty-four hours."
 He said that as the murder trial neared a year later, he told the prosecutor he did not want to testify, but that the prosecutor threatened him with prosecution, then locked him up for a week as a material witness.
 When he agreed to testify, he said, he was taken from jail to a Holiday Inn and the prosecutor later claimed Santos was in protective custody.

 After failing to obtain relief in state court, Collins filed a petition for habeas corpus in federal court, and asked for an order prohibiting retrial because of the extensive governmental misconduct.
 After a one-day evidentiary hearing, the Brooklyn District Attorney’s Office decided not to oppose that outcome, ostensibly because the prosecution witnesses were too compromised to retry the case; the office continued to maintain that Collins was guilty.

 In June 2010, a United States District Court vacated Collins’s murder conviction and dismissed the charges against him with prejudice.
-Collins, who went to work as a paralegal, filed a federal wrongful conviction lawsuit in 2011 seeking compensation for his wrongful conviction.
+Collins, who went to work as a paralegal, filed a federal civil rights lawsuit in 2011 seeking compensation for his wrongful conviction.